MC-CSC5210/CSC5210_FinalProject/README.md

  3. 'F' allows the user to perform a front-flip
  4. 'R' allows the user to perform a back-flip
  5. user is then be prompted if they'd like to jump again
+ ---

+ To Be Done
+ ---

+ - water (collision detection)
+ - gravity acceleration
+ - geometry shader for the cliff
+ - "bad landing" ambient light

+---